 - Select "Price" tracking mode to auto-detect the price element

-- Set your check frequency (every 2 hours, 6 hours, daily)
+- Set your check frequency (every 2 hours, 6 hours, daily; checks can run as often as every 2 minutes on higher plans)

 - Configure notifications for price changes (email, Slack, Discord, webhook)